jussi-code/CATIA-R2018x-VBScripts/README.md

 3. Calculate weight for assembly or part
   This script will calculate weight for a One level Assembly or part.
 It will scroll down all the parts in the first level of assembly (not drilling to sub-assemblies) and get either Calculated Mass or Declared Mass.
 It will also add this value for a custom parameter called "Weight_PLM" for each part and finally the assembly.
 Comments in finnish, apologies :)

+4. Hide planes in assembly
+  This script will go through assembly first level parts and hide all sketches, planes, geometrical elements and axis systems from each part.